hotosm/oam-qgis-plugin/README.md

 - [ ] Refactor backup_files to v3 api
 - [x] Refactor Widgets to qt5 api: No changes made using qtdesigner just refactoring imports to respective class module i.e `imports from QtGui module` to `QtWidgets module`
+- [ ] Icon not display in the toolbar